 There are a lot of good brokers in the market.
 Finding one that suits your preference is made easier by the availability of demo accounts, which allow you to test the service by trading virtual funds.

-Once you’ve chosen a broker, there is some online form-filling to complete.
-This is to ensure the broker complies with ‘client protection’ rules.
-Working through the contact info can take a few minutes, but is designed with your interests in mind.
+Once you’ve chosen a broker, there is some online form filling to complete.
+This is to ensure that the broker complies with ‘client protection’ rules.
+Working through the contact info can take a few minutes, but it is designed with your interests in mind.

 The process of funding your account also takes next to no time to complete.
 Brokers offer a variety of payment methods.
 The fastest involve bank transfers or debit/credit card transfers and take no longer than making a payment to complete some online shopping.

 Once the funds are confirmed, you are ready to start trading.